envytools/envytools/hwdocs/fifo/puller.rst

 Puller builtin methods
 ======================

+.. _fifo-mthd-ref:

 Syncing with host: reference counter
 ------------------------------------

 NV10 introduced a "reference counter".
-It's a per-channel 32-bit register that is writable by the puller and readable through the channel control area [see :ref:`dma-pusher`].
+It's a per-channel 32-bit register that is writable by the puller and readable through the channel control area [see :ref:`fifo-dma-pusher`].
 It can be used to tell host which commands have already
 completed: after every interesting batch of commands, add a method that will set the ref counter to monotonically increasing values.
 The host code can then read the counter from channel control area and deduce which batches are